 Chateau Croque Michotte History, Overview

-Following the 2012 Classification of St. Emilion wines, the director of Croque Michotte, (Pierre Carle) which was denied Grand Cru Classe status, brought forth legal action claiming the new, St. Emilion Classification was unfair, irrelevant and inconsistent.
+In the 2012 Classification of St. Emilion wines, Croque Michotte did not earn Grand Cru Classe status.
+The director of Croque Michotte, (Pierre Carle), brought forth legal action claiming the new, St. Emilion Classification was unfair, irrelevant, and inconsistent.
 The owner of the chateau filed a legal appeal to an official Bordeaux administrative tribunal in early 2013.
 They demanded that the classification of St. Emilion be set aside.
+Croque Michotte lost their lawsuit.

 Chateau Croque Michotte Vineyards, Terroir, Grapes, Winemaking

-Serving and Decanting Chateau Croque Michotte with Wine and Food Pairings
+Serving Chateau Croque Michotte with Wine and Food Pairings

 Château Croque Michotte Wine Tasting Notes